 One of the reasons we loved Macedonia was the fact that it still felt distinctly European.
 For us, the melting pot cities of London, Rome, and Paris have lost their appeal because it feels like we are simply visiting any major city in the United States.
 Without the touristy crowds, visitors can soak up the ambiance of these timeless, quaint cities and enjoy the essence of pure European charm.

-Macedonia has some pretty fantastic summertime weather.
+North Macedonia has some pretty fantastic summertime weather.
 Typically from May through October, the weather is warm and dry.
-In fact, in the two months we toured the country we only encountered one full day of rain.
-This makes for sunny, blue skies which are perfect for photography, swimming, and enjoying outdoor activities.
+In fact, in the two months, we toured the country we only encountered one full day of rain.
+This makes for sunny, blue skies that are perfect for photography, swimming, and enjoying outdoor activities.

 Sweeping Mountain Views